oa-333/elog/README.md

 For instance, it can be rather easily extended to be hooked to an external message queue, while applying complex message filtering and transformations.
 This could be useful for DevOps use cases.

-One more use case is when chasing a bug that requires log flooding.
+One more use case is a bug investigation that requires log flooding.
-In this case, sending messages to log files may affect timing and prevents from the bug being reproduced during heavy logging.
+In this case, sending messages to a log file may affect application timing and hinder bug reproduction during heavy logging.
 For such a situation there is a specialized log target (ELogQuantumTarget), which is designed to minimize the logging latency, by using a lock-free ring buffer and a designated background thread that logs batches of log messages.

 Another common use case is log file segmentation (i.e. breaking log file to segments of some size).